ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 Regardless of this limitation, the final maps still need some manual intervention to make sure that the developed boundaries follow geographic or community actual boundaries (rather than computer-generated ones), to ensure that all blocks are assigned to a school, and to account for historical housing policies that could contribute to school segregation.

-## Data-Supported Decision Making

-These technical systems—geospatial analysis, mathematical modeling, and databases—serve as valuable aids in the complex process of redrawing attendance boundaries.
-From visualizing and assigning census blocks to estimate school capacity, these technologies offer significant support in the technical work required.
-However, it is crucial to recognize that these methods remain supportive, not prescriptive.

-While geospatial analysis and optimization models can suggest theoretically efficient boundaries, they cannot fully capture the nuanced effects of these changes on a community.
-The potential for these algorithms to inadvertently perpetuate existing inequalities underscores the importance of human judgment and ethical consideration alongside these systems.

-The boundary drawing tools, with their ability to assign blocks automatically based on user-defined parameters, demonstrate the potential for algorithmic streamlining.
-Yet, the need for manual intervention to address patchwork assignments and ensure alignment between school and community boundaries highlights the limitations of purely technical solutions in redrawing school boundaries.

-Ultimately, the technical infrastructure described in this blog post serves to inform and support decision-makers during the process of redrawing school boundaries.
-These technologies provide the data, analytical capabilities, and fast iteration time to fully explore different scenarios and understand the implications of various boundary configurations.
-However, the final decisions require human understanding of the community's history, current social dynamics, and equity considerations.

-These technical systems are useful assistants, offering clarity, choice, and efficiency during a complex process.
-They provide critical context, but the final decisions remain firmly with well-informed decision-makers.

-## Technical Tools in Service of Community Needs

-The systems described in this post formed the technical foundation of our boundary redrawing process.
-By combining DuckDB's analytical power with intuitive visualization tools, we created an environment where decision-makers could rapidly develop and test scenarios and understand their impacts.

-However, as we'll explore in part two of this series, the most sophisticated tools still require human judgment.
-The true success of our project came not just from the SQL queries and algorithms, but from how these technical capabilities enabled more transparent, data-informed conversations with stakeholders throughout the community.
+## Data, Tools, and Human Judgment

+Geospatial analysis, optimization models, and databases provided the technical foundation for our boundary work: fast iteration, repeatable queries, and clear visualizations made it possible to explore many scenarios and quantify likely impacts.
+But these systems are aids, not prescriptions.
+Algorithms can suggest efficient assignments, yet they can't perceive walking routes, neighborhood ties, or local safety concerns—factors that critically shape whether a boundary is practical and equitable.

+In practice, we used automated assignment to surface feasible options and save analyst time, then layered in local knowledge and values to resolve edge cases, address patchwork assignments, and avoid reinforcing historical inequities.
+Visualization was essential in this process: maps translated quantitative outputs into a form stakeholders could understand and discuss.

-In the next post, I'll explore how these tools facilitated those conversations and the social dynamics that ultimately shaped our final boundary decisions.
+The work succeeded when technical capability supported community-centered decision-making rather than replacing it.
+In the next post, I'll explore how these tools facilitated conversations and the social dynamics that ultimately shaped our final boundary decisions.

 ## Further Readings

 - [A Beginner's Guide To Geospatial With DuckDB Spatial And MotherDuck](https://motherduck.com/blog/geospatial-analysis-duckdb/) - A practical introduction to geospatial analysis using DuckDB.
 - Monarrez, T. (2023).
-[School Attendance Boundaries and the Segregation of Public Schools in the United States](https://www.aeaweb.org/articles?id=10.1257/app.20200549). *American Economic Journal: Applied Economics* 15 (3): 210–37. - Research examining how school boundary decisions can perpetuate segregation.
+[School Attendance Boundaries and the Segregation of Public Schools in the United States](https://www.aeaweb.org/articles?id=10.1257/app.20200498). *American Economic Journal: Applied Economics* 15 (3): 210–37. - Research examining how school boundary decisions can perpetuate segregation.
 - Richards, M. P. (2014).
 [The Gerrymandering of School Attendance Zones and the Segregation of Public Schools: A Geospatial Analysis](https://journals.sagepub.com/doi/abs/10.3102/0002831214553652). *American Educational Research Journal*, *51*(6), 1119-1157. - Historical context on how boundary decisions impact school demographics.
 - [NCES School Attendance Boundary Survey (SABS)](https://nces.ed.gov/programs/edge/SABS) - A national database of school attendance boundaries maintained by the National Center for Education Statistics.